kurkale6ka/help/perl/perl.md

 ```

 ## sprintf is like printf but a string is returned instead of printed
-it can then be passed to functions such as '`say`' which lack formatting capabilities.
+it can then be passed to functions such as `say` which lack formatting capabilities.

 ## date with format
 ```perl